skypjack/entt/README.md

 #### The View

-There are two different kinds of view, each one with a slighlty different interface:
+There are three different kinds of view, each one with a slighlty different interface:

 * The _single component view_.
 * The _multi component view_.
+* The _filtered view_.

-Both of them are iterable, that is both of them have `begin` and `end` member functions that are suitable for a range-based for loop:
+All of them are iterable.
+In other terms they have `begin` and `end` member functions that are suitable for a range-based for loop:

 ```
 auto view = registry.view<Position, Velocity>();